-Lenoir is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+When you are in Lenoir, you'll notice that it is more blue-collar than most other communities in America.
+36.13% of Lenoir’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lenoir is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Lenoir who work in office and administrative support (12.47%), sales jobs (9.57%), and management occupations (6.68%).
+There are especially a lot of people living in Lenoir who work in office and administrative support (12.34%), sales jobs (9.38%), and management occupations (6.81%).

-The per capita income in Lenoir in 2010 was $18,506, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $74,024 for a family of four.
+The per capita income in Lenoir in 2010 was $17,895, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $71,580 for a family of four.

 Lenoir is a very ethnically-diverse city.
 The people who call Lenoir home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lenoir residents report their race to be White, followed by Black or African-American.
-Lenoir also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.76% of the city’s residents.
-Important ancestries of people in Lenoir include English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Lenoir include Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Lenoir is English.
 Other important languages spoken here include Spanish and Vietnamese.